 Early History of the Aggarde family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Aggarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aggarde research.
+Another 53 words (4 lines of text) covering the years 1516, 1613, 1701, 1540, 1615, 1540 and 1627 are included under the topic Early Aggarde History in all our PDF Extended History products and printed products wherever possible.

 Aggarde Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Aggarde include Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.